 Stop Smoking, Start Vaping ($600/mon)

-I’m addicted to nicotine.
+I’d describe myself as dependant on nicotine.
 My pack a day habit was costing me $600 a month.
-I am now using a vapouriser to get my nicotine fix for $20 a month.
+I’m now using a vapouriser to get my nicotine fix for $20 a month.

 Park 10 minutes walk from office ($110/mon)

 Adding 20 minutes of gentle exercise to my otherwise sedentary existance saves me a packet.

 Stop buying takeaway coffee ($88/mon)

 We have coffee machines at work.
 It’s free and I’m a good milk frother.